A topic from the subject of Supramolecular Chemistry in Chemistry.

 9. Record the time in seconds.

-* Observe the endpoint accurately to determine the reaction time.
+• Observe the endpoint accurately to determine the reaction time.
+The change in color is quite distinct.

 Significance:

-This experiment demonstrates the rate of a chemical reaction, which is a measure of the speed at which reactants are converted into products.
-The rate of reaction is influenced by factors such as concentration, temperature, surface area, and the presence of a catalyst.
-By studying the rate of reaction, chemists can gain insights into the mechanisms of chemical reactions and optimize reaction conditions for industrial processes.
+This experiment demonstrates the rate of a chemical reaction, which is a measure of how quickly reactants are converted into products.
+The rate of this reaction is influenced by factors such as the concentration of the reactants, temperature, and the presence of a catalyst (although not explicitly tested here).
+Studying reaction rates helps chemists understand reaction mechanisms and optimize reaction conditions in various applications.